 The long-term care portion of the policy pays for care if you develop a health condition and need care.
 Meanwhile, the life insurance portion gives your loved ones financial support if you were to pass away.

 You receive the long-term care benefit if you develop a health condition.
 And your loved ones get the full death benefit if you never use the long-term care benefit.
-As a result, it’s a win-win in terms of coverage benefits.

 10 Advantages of a Hybrid Life Insurance Policy